Best 39 Large Language Models (LLMs) in 2025

 Number of Parameters: Unknown

 What is it?
-Gemini 1.5 is Google's next-generation large language model, offering a significant upgrade over its predecessor, Gemini 1.0.
-While it’s only available for early testing, Gemini 1.5 Pro provides a one million-token context window (1 hour of video, 700,000 words, or 30,000 lines of code), the largest to date compared to alternative LLMs and chatbots.
-This upgrade is 35 times larger than Gemini 1.0 Pro and surpasses the previous largest record of 200,000 tokens held by Anthropic’s Claude 2.1.
+Gemini 1.5 offered a significant upgrade over its predecessor, Gemini 1.0.
+Gemini 1.5 Pro provided a one million-token context window on release (1 hour of video, 700,000 words, or 30,000 lines of code), the largest available at the time.
+This upgrade is 35 times larger than Gemini 1.0 Pro and surpasses the previous largest record of 200,000 tokens set by Anthropic’s Claude 2.1.

 Developer: Meta AI

 What is it?
-Llama 3 is the latest release in Meta's series of autoregressive large language models.
-Both the 70B and 8B versions outperformed other open-source models like Mistral 7B and Google's Gemma 7B on MMLU, reasoning, coding, and math benchmarks.
-The open-sourced Llama 3 model can be used for free by accessing the Meta AI chatbot.
+Llama 3, the predecessor to Llama 3.1, was available in both 70B and 8B versions that outperformed other open-source models like Mistral 7B and Google's Gemma 7B on MMLU, reasoning, coding, and math benchmarks.
+Now, users will notice major upgrades to the latest version, including 405 billion parameters and an expended context length of 128,000.

 Developer: Mistral AI